 - Excel CONCATENATE function requires at least one "text" argument to work.

-- In a single CONCATENATE formula, you can concatenate up to 255 strings, a total of 8,192 characters.
+- In one formula, you can concatenate up to 255 strings, a total of 8,192 characters.

 - The result of the CONCATENATE function is always a text string, even when all of the source values are numbers.